oracle-livelabs/database/datapump-xtts-migration/06-incremental-backup-restore/incremental-backup-restore.md

     ```
     </details>

+4. Switch to the *blue* terminal 🟦.

-4. Examine the corresponding restore script.
+5. Examine the corresponding restore script.
 The backup also produced a restore script you can use on the target database.

     ```
     <copy>
+    cd /home/oracle/m5/cmd
     ll restore_L1*cmd
     </copy>
     ```